 John places great value on his vocation as a lay minister, and, specifically, in his focus on ministry to and with higher education.
 He is a proponent of ministry to the institution — which includes students, faculty, administrators, and staff.
 His preferred style is one of collaboration in team ministry.
 He is an avid reader and strongly believes in constant and continuing education in one’s field of expertise.
 His specialized focus in ministry is in the areas of hospitality, pastoral ministry, education, and scripture.
 John is married to Christine, and together, they have three children: Erica, Matthew, and Sarah.

-Associate Director and Coordinator of Retreats
+Associate Director & Coordinator of Liturgy

 Gail started at JCU in August 2004 and has primary responsibility for coordinating all liturgies at JCU.
 She is excited about working with the large number of presiders who make themselves available to the JCU community and the many student leaders and liturgical ministers who serve the community at Mass.

 Gail is a certified pastoral minister in the Diocese of Cleveland and received a Masters in Ministry from Ursuline College.
 She has worked for the Diocese of Cleveland Pastoral Planning Office and as a pastoral minister.
 Originally from New Jersey, Gail and her two daughters, Abby and Rachel, enjoy living in Chardon, the center of the snowbelt area of Northeast Ohio.

 Andy started as a full-time member of the Campus Ministry in 2013 and loves being part of the JCU community.
 After graduating from John Carroll in 2008, he served as a Jesuit Volunteer at Homeboy Industries in Los Angeles, CA. He has also worked for the Catholic Volunteer Network and the Association of Catholic Colleges and Universities and earned his master’s degree in theology and ministry from Boston College.